cthulhuology/just-in-time-registration/README.md

 The `create-device-certificate.sh` script does not take mandatory arguments, but you can specify optional one:

-  - `-c` takes as an option the name of the Certificate Authority used to sign the device certificate.
+  - **-c** - takes as an option the name of the Certificate Authority used to sign the device certificate.
 Its default value is `my-ca-certificate`.
-  - `-n` takes as an option the name of the resulting device certificate.
+  - **-n** - takes as an option the name of the resulting device certificate.
 Its default value is `my-device-cerificate`.
-  - `-r` takes as an option the path of the reulting AWS Root certificate that will automatically be downloaded.
+  - **-r** - takes as an option the path of the reulting AWS Root certificate that will automatically be downloaded.
 Its default value is `aws-root-cert.pem`.
-  - `-c` takes as an option the path to the OpenSSL configuration file to use for the device certificate.
+  - **-c** - takes as an option the path to the OpenSSL configuration file to use for the device certificate.
 The default path is `./config/openssl-device.conf`.

 The script when run will create a new set of device certificates that will be ready to use to connect to AWS IoT.
 The script will automatically download the AWS Root certificate to allow you to test the connection right away.